 The hunger for the digital visualisation of architecture and urban environments has grown exponentially in both the Architectural and Film Industries.
 As the need for skilled modellers and animators with an awareness of architectural and cinematic issues increases, this MA in Architectural Visualisation develops your skills to communicate architecture and urbanity for a variety of applications and audiences.

-The MA in Architectural Visualisation is jointly taught by Kent School of Architecture and the School of Engineering and Digital Arts.
-Building on the successful Master's programmes in Computer Animation and Digital Visual Effects, this MA enables students to develop at an advanced level the skills, knowledge and understanding of digital simulation and 3D modelling which will equip them to become highly skilled professionals in architectural visualisation.
+The MA in Architectural Visualisation is taught by Kent School of Architecture and Planning.
+This MA enables students to develop at an advanced level the skills, knowledge and understanding of digital simulation and 3D modelling which will equip them to become highly skilled professionals in architectural visualisation.

 Drawing influence from both architecture and film, this programme offers a progression route into both industries, highlighting the different requirements needed for each profession while exploring the similarities of these markets.
 In this programme, the professions of architecture, film and animation fuse together, providing students with the ability and understanding to work in each or all of them.

-Kent School of Architecture is a young school that has built an excellent reputation, based on high quality teaching and excellent resources.
-Architecture at Kent was ranked 7th in the UK in The Guardian University Guide 2017, and 7th for graduate prospects in The Complete University Guide 2017.
+Kent School of Architecture and Planning is a young school that has built an excellent reputation, based on high quality teaching and excellent resources.
+Architecture at Kent was ranked 12th in the UK in The Times Good University Guide 2019, and 13th in The Complete University Guide 2019.